akrauze/OpenFilamentSensor/GITHUB_WORKFLOWS.md

    - Steps:
      - Installs `g++` on Ubuntu and compiles the pulse simulator test harness (`test/build_tests.sh`).
      - Sets up Python (3.11) and Node (v20) and installs PlatformIO (plus `pyyaml`).
-     - Runs `tools/build_and_release.py --env all --local --ignore-secrets --version skip` so every supported board builds locally without touching secrets or flashing hardware.
+     - Runs `tools/build_and_release.py --env all --version skip` so every supported board builds with the default clean settings (no secrets merged) without touching secrets or flashing hardware.
-   - Outcome: verifies the simulator tests plus a clean (`--ignore-secrets`) build for every PlatformIO environment defined in `tools/build-targets.yml`, ensuring PRs validate all boards without producing releases.
+   - Outcome: verifies the simulator tests plus a clean build (the script keeps secrets out of those artifacts by default) for every PlatformIO environment defined in `tools/build-targets.yml`, ensuring PRs validate all boards without producing releases.

 2. **Release Workflow (`.github/workflows/release.yml`)**
    - Manually dispatched via the Actions UI.